 The Dean of Students’ Office resolves issues related to violations of the Student Code of Conduct.
 Please use this form to report behavior that potentially violates the Code of Conduct such as, but not limited to, alcohol or drugs, disorderly conduct, hazing, physical violence, theft, vandalism, fire safety, or other violations of Mines, Local, State, and/or Federal policies and regulations.
 You can also report violations of the Oredigger Promise and other COVID-19-related concerns through this form.

 Faculty, staff, students, and community members are encouraged to use the online CARE Referral Form to connect students who may be displaying what is perceived as concerning, worrisome, or threatening behavior.
 For information on what is meant by concerning behavior, please visit the CARE at Mines page and review information on when to refer a student.

-The Mines Title IX Office handles incidents of sexual harassment, sexual assault, and interpersonal violence (dating violence, domestic violence, and stalking).
+The Mines Office of Institutional Equity and Title IX handles incidents of sexual harassment, sexual assault, and interpersonal violence (dating violence, domestic violence, and stalking).
 Any individual who believes an incident of sexual harassment, sexual assault, or interpersonal violence has occurred within the Mines Community, or impacted a Mines Community member, may submit a report through the Title IX Office’s reporting form, whether or not the person reporting is directly impacted by the conduct.
 The Title IX Office considers reports to be disclosures of information.
 A formal complaint is always up to the party impacted by the conduct.
 Resources and supportive measures are offered to the impacted party, regardless of their choice to move forward with a formal complaint.